 - Community safety alerts during area searches for suspects

 - Announcements of lost or missing children, disabled or elderly subjects

 - Crime prevention and safety tips

-Visit our website from a desk or laptop computer to learn more about our various platforms and features we have available for the community.
+Visit our "Let's Connect" page to learn more about our various platforms and features we have available for the community.
 You can also learn how the program began and meet our social media manager here.